Skip to content

 What to Do If You’re Facing Delinquent HOA Fees

 If you find yourself in a situation where you're facing delinquent assessments and potential foreclosure, it’s important to act quickly.
-Here are a few steps you can take:
+Here are a few steps you can take: Review the HOA’s Collection Policy: Understand the rules and timeline for fee collection and what options you have for payment plans or dispute resolution.

 Communicate with Your HOA: If you’re unable to pay your fees, communicate with the HOA and request a payment plan.
 Most HOAs are willing to work with homeowners to settle delinquent assessments.